florinpatrascu/movies_elixir_phoenix/README.md

     $ cd movies_elixir_phoenix
     $ mix phoenix.server

-Point your browser to: `http://localhost:4000`, and you'll something like this:
+Point your browser to: `http://localhost:4000`, and you'll see something like this:

 ![](web/static/elixir_movies_demo.png)